ibm-cloud-docs/codeengine/cmd_defs.md

 ```
 Updating Application 'myapp' in namespace 'f0173a8d-abc3':
-Application 'fmoapp' updated to latest revision 'myapp-oobym-3' and is available at URL:
+Application 'myapp' updated to latest revision 'myapp-oobym-3' and is available at URL:
 http://myapp.f0173a8d-abc3.us-south.codeengine.appdomain.cloud
 ```
 {: screen}